Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

-Let us start with the $2$-point function.
-We denote as $\Sigma$ the leading order self energy, so that the LO effective propagators $G$ can be decomposed as:
+Let us start with the two-point function.
+We denote as $\Sigma$ the leading order self-energy, so that the LO effective propagators $G$ can be decomposed as:

 where $C_s$ is the bare propagator given in \eqref{propar}.
-We get the following closed equation: \begin{proposition} The leading order self energy $\Sigma$ satisfy the following closed equation:
+We get the following closed equation: \begin{proposition} The leading order self-energy $\Sigma$ satisfies the following closed equation:

-\end{proposition} \textit{Proof.} From the previous section, we know that LO 1PI $2$-point graphs may be obtained from the cutting of an internal tadpole edge.
-They corresponds to leafs on the HS representation, and the final vertex on the leaf can be hooked to a single colored edge, to a bicolored edge or to a breaking bicolored edges.
+\end{proposition} \textit{Proof.} From the previous section, we know that LO 1PI two-point graphs may be obtained from the cutting of an internal tadpole edge.
+They correspond to leafs on the HS representation, and the final vertex on the leaf can be hooked to a single colored edge, to a bicolored edge or to a breaking bicolored edges.
 As a result, the opening tadpole may be localized on a quartic melonic vertex, either on a quartic pseudo melonic or on a $3$-valent pseudo-melonic vertex.
 Opening a melonic tadpole on a LO graph, means that there are two half dotted edges hooked to this vertex, and connecting it to the rest of the diagram.
-But it is easy to cheek that the remaining part of the diagram hooked to this vertex is nothing but the LO $2$-point function ${G}$.
-The same result hold when a pseudo-melonic tadpole is deleted.
-Finally, when the deleted tadpole is on a $3$-valent vertex, it is easy to cheek that the only $3$-dipole contractible configuration corresponds to the contraction of this vertex with two effective $2$-point functions in order to form two effective $3$-dipoles.
-Graphically, all these configurations corresponds to the equation:
+But it is easy to check that the remaining part of the diagram hooked to this vertex is nothing but the LO two-point function ${G}$.
+The same result holds when a pseudo-melonic tadpole is deleted.
+Finally, when the deleted tadpole is on a $3$-valent vertex, it is easy to check that the only $3$-dipole contractible configuration corresponds to the contraction of this vertex with two effective two-point functions in order to form two effective $3$-dipoles.
+Graphically, all these configurations correspond to the equation:

 By expressing these diagrams as an equation and taking into account all the symmetry factors, we obtain the closed equation \eqref{closed1}. \begin{flushright} $\square$ \end{flushright}